-“Ay, Captain.
+“Aye, Captain.
 Within the last thirty minutes monitors began to register a slight variation in the fusion drive electromagnetic field.
-According to the assistant chief engineer, the disparity has something to do with the rilidium reactor circuitry; nothing I needed to alert you about.
-He told me chief O’Donovan is on his way to engineering.
+Per the Assistant Chief Engineer, the disparity has something to do with the rilidium reactor circuitry; nothing I needed to alert you about.
+He told me Chief O’Donovan is on his way to engineering.
 All other monitor and instrumentation readings are unremarkable.”

 “Any sensor or viewer screen anomalies?” the Captain asked.

-“Very well, continue with present course and speed.
-Beta and I will be in Engineering.
+“Very well, maintain present course and speed.
+Beta and I will be in engineering.
 Foxwell out.”